The phishing storm is brewing

 And please sign up for the Secure Communication group on Community from HomeAway to join the discussion – we’ll post updates there as we go forward.

 What can I do now to fight phishing?

 We all have to pull together to fight phishing.
 HomeAway has worked hard to educate the industry via emails, messages on our website, and via the Security Center.
 We continuously invest in technology to actively monitor fraud, to surface suspicious activity, and to harden our systems and protect our customers.
 More recently, we have introduced new products, such as ReservationManager and Traveler Profiles, and processes such as Phone Verification to support safety.

 Here are a few steps you can take now to join in the fight:

-Read our article to learn how to spot fraudulent enquiries
+- Read our to learn how to spot fraudulent inquiries

-When you receive a suspicious enquiry or email, please let us know
+- When you receive a suspicious inquiry or email, please let us know

-Include an up-to-date phone number on your listing.
-We recommend that travellers call the telephone number published on your property listing page to confirm their reservation and payment details
+- Include an up-to-date phone number on your listing.
+We recommend that travelers call the telephone number published on your property listing page to confirm their reservation and payment details

 Never enter your email password on any webpage via a link sent to you by email, or even if a login page that looks like your email provider’s website pops up unexpectedly.
 Always go to the email provider’s website to log in

-Together we can fight this threat to the holiday rental industry, and we’re counting on you, just like you count on us.
+Together we can fight this threat to the vacation rental industry, and we’re counting on you, just like you count on us.